 Early History of the Audey family

-Another 336 words (24 lines of text) covering the years 1344, 1438, and 1808 are included under the topic Early Audey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Audey research.
+Another 268 words (19 lines of text) covering the years 1344, 1438, and 1808 are included under the topic Early Audey History in all our PDF Extended History products and printed products wherever possible.

 Audey Spelling Variations